 - Good Reads

 - Best Life

 - Reader’s Digest

 - The Literary Lifestyle

 - Travelling Book Junkie

 - Good Housekeeping

 Note: This article was not paid for nor sponsored.
-StudyFinds is not connected to nor partnered with any of the brands mentioned and received no compensation for making these recommendations.
+StudyFinds is not connected to nor partnered with any of the brands mentioned and receives no compensation for its recommendations.